-As we walked this route in 2016, most days I wondered if Stevenson had set a compass each morning, pointing at his destination for the day, and pushed on with little regard for the terrain!
+On most days as we walked this route in 2016, we wondered if Stevenson had set a compass each morning, pointing at his destination for the day, and pushed on with little regard for the terrain!
 If there was a hill to be climbed or a ridge to be conquered, climb it or conquer it we did!
 But, as you’ll see from the map below, the Chemin de Stevenson twists and curls its way south in anything but a straight line!

 Where is the Chemin de Stevenson in France?

 Map of the Chemin de Stevenson from Le Puy-en-Velay to Alès

 As I reread Stevenson’s account of his journey in Travels with a Donkey (available to download free from the Gutenberg Project), I realised that although we passed through the same towns, the route he took often bore little resemblance to the path the GR 70 follows today.
 Most of the time, he followed the roads which, in the nineteenth century, would have been well-travelled by merchants and local farmers.
 Quite often, this route did take a less strenuous path, often following a river along the valley to the next village.

 I can only imagine that the Chemin de Stevenson was mapped out by someone with a deep love for the rugged landscapes in this part of southern France and a desire to show off their much-loved backyard to visitors.